Our Mandarin Range

 MANDARIN AFOURER (Citrus reticulata)

 The Afourer is an attractive medium growing tree reaching around 3 metres if planted in the ground in ideal conditions.
-The fruit is a vibrant, rich orange colour and is sweet and juicy with a distinct honey flavour, minimal seeds and a smooth easy-peel skin.
+The fruit is a vibrant, rich orange colour and is sweet and juicy with a distinct flavour and a smooth easy-peel skin.
 This variety produces extremely well, and is great as a specimen plant in the garden or in a large pot.

 MANDARIN ELLENDALE (Citrus reticulata ‘Ellendale’)